Skip to code content (skip section selection)

 “Person” means any individual, business entity, trust, corporation, association, committee, or any other organization or group of persons acting in concert.

-“Solicit means to ask, personally or through an agent, that another person make a contribution to an elective City officer or candidate for City office, or to his or her controlled committee, including allowing one's signature to be used on a written request for funds.
-For purposes of this article, a lobbying entity solicits a contribution only when the lobbying entity does so (i) at the behest of the elective City officer or candidate for elective City office, or his or her campaign treasurer, campaign manager, or member of his or her fundraising committee, or (ii) if the lobbying entity has informed the candidate or officer that the person is soliciting the contributions.
+“Solicit” means to ask, personally or through an agent, that another person make a contribution to an elective City officer or candidate for City office, or to their controlled committee, including allowing one’s signature to be used on a written request for funds.
+For purposes of this article, a lobbying entity solicits a contribution only when the lobbying entity does so (i) at the behest of the elective City officer or candidate for elective City office, or their campaign treasurer, campaign manager, or member of their fundraising committee, or (ii) if the lobbying entity has informed the candidate or officer that the person is soliciting the contributions.
 A person does not solicit, however, by making a request for funds publicly to at least a majority of persons who attend any public gathering, or by making a request that appears published in a newspaper, on radio or television.
 (Added by Ord.
 No. 175,432, Eff.
 9/28/03, Oper.
 1/1/04.)